davidhu2000/react-spinners/README.md

 import { useState, CSSProperties } from "react";
 import ClipLoader from "react-spinners/ClipLoader";

-// Can be a string as well.
-Need to ensure each key-value pair ends with ;
 const override: CSSProperties = {
   display: "block",
   margin: "0 auto",